freeradical13/freeradical13.github.io/index.md

 This solution is stored in a refrigerator and thawed for about 10 minutes before use.
 After removing media from a solution and before applying trypsin, wash cells with PBS to remove material that may inhibit trypsin.
 After adding trypsin, incubate in 37°C / 5% CO<sub>2</sub> for about 5 minutes to complete the de-adherence.

-#### Fixing Cells
+### Hemocytometer

+A [hemocytometer][] is used to estimate the number of cells in a fluid (originally created for blood cells and thus the heme- prefix).
+It is a glass plate with a chamber designed for a specific amount of fluid and thus a fixed volume.
+The glass normally has laser-etched squares of dimensions of, for example, 1mm wide x 1mm tall x 0.1mm depth, or 0.1 mm<sup>3</sup>, or 10<sup>-4</sup> mL.
+Estimate the number of cells per mL:

+1. Count the number of cells per square in a few of the squares.
+1. Take the average of these counts.
+1. Multiply the average by 10<sup>4</sup> to calculate the approximate number of cells per mL.

+### Fixation

-Fixing cells is the process of putting cells into a state to reduce their degradation in preparation for staining.
-This may be done by washing with PBS and then adding 95% ethanol solution for about 10 minutes.
+[Fixation][] is the process of preserving biological cells and tissues by introducing a substance that minimizes biological reactions.
+It is generally done in preparation for staining (discussed in the next section).
+Fixation may be done by washing with PBS and then adding 95% ethanol solution for about 10 minutes.

 Mounting media may be used on a microscope slide to solidify cells' positions.
 Examples include Permount, glutaraldehyde fixative solution, aqueous mounting medium (Anti-Fade), etc.

+[Heat-fixing][] is used to dessicate and kill bacteria to preserve their shape and size, and firmly attach them to the slide to withstand the wash steps during staining.

+Formalin-fixed paraffin and paraformaldehyde are often used to fix antigens.

 ### Staining